yoheshhhh/Project-X/README.md

 ## Overview

 NTUlearn addresses a critical gap in modern education: despite the abundance of learning data, most students lack clear, actionable insight into their learning journey.
-Our platform models each student's evolving learning state through a **Learner DNA Profile**, delivers content through an adaptive **Micro-Learning Engine**, and provides personalized AI-powered guidance via **Azure OpenAI**.
+Our platform models each student's evolving learning state through a **Learner DNA Profile**, delivers content through an adaptive **Micro-Learning Engine**, and provides personalized AI-powered guidance via **Gemini API key**.

 ### Problem We Solve